p168j/silence-suzuka-player/README.md

 🤖 This app was written almost entirely by AI 🤖

-A smart media player that automatically plays your content when it detects system-wide silence, and pauses when you're away from your computer.
+A media player that automatically plays your content when it detects system-wide silence, and pauses when you're away from your computer.